codeforsanjose/disaster-response-sj/README.md

 4. Run the webapp (refer to setup & installation), click around, and explore the different features.
 Any bugs to fix?
 Anything to improve?
 Features to add?
 Documentation to update?
 5. Create new issues or assign yourself an existing issue/notify others if you want to work on something so others can keep track of who's doing what.

-If you've never used GitHub before, cloning is basically downloading the disaster-response-sj app so you can work on it.
-Here's a [Git/GitHub tutorial to help you get started](https://www.youtube.com/watch?v=SWYqp7iY_Tc).
+If you've never used GitHub before, here's a [Git/GitHub tutorial to help you get started](https://www.youtube.com/watch?v=SWYqp7iY_Tc).

+Read more in the How to Contribute section.

 # Installation